 This course provides the knowledge of radiation, how radiation interacts with matter as well as the concepts regarding protection practices for the worker, patients and the general public.
 The latest information concerning regulations and guidelines from advisory agencies is also discussed.

-Radiographic Procedures & Anatomy II continues with the same format.
-In this course students continue to receive both lectures and demonstrations concerning the lower extremity.
-The anatomy and procedures related to the urinary and gastrointestinal systems, bony thorax and vertebral column is also taught during this course.
+Radiographic Anatomy II resumes lectures concerning the lower extremity.
+The anatomy related to the urinary system, gastrointestinal system, bony thorax and vertebral column is also taught during this course.

-Radiographic Procedures & Anatomy III is a continuation of Radiographic Procedures & Anatomy I and II.
-All cranial anatomy and positioning are covered during this course.
-Additionally, lectures pertaining to mammography, the male and female reproductive systems, cardiovascular system and circulatory systems are also provided.
+Radiographic Anatomy III provides lectures covering all cranial anatomy.
+Additionally, lectures pertaining to mammography, the male and female reproductive systems, cardiovascular system and the circulatory system are also provided.

 In this course, students are provided with an overview of the cell and cell division.
 In addition to this, the principles of cell-radiation interaction, the effects of radiation on the cells and the factors affecting cell response are presented.
 Acute and chronic effects of radiation are also reviewed.

 These courses are designed to provide an introduction to the concepts of disease.
 Pathology and disease as it relates to the various anatomical systems and radiographic procedures are discussed.